westridgeblockchain/dualX/README.md

 The contract is then updated to remove the exercised option from record.

 ### possible errors:
+- period-elapsed-err: The investment period has elapsed and option exercise is not allowed
+- transfer-failed-err: Unable to transfer token-y (STX) from provider account to investor as per the ratio determined by P K and initial contract terms on token-y-amount
+- no-investment-err: There is no confirmed contract between the two parties for which an option can be exercised.
 ## get-return
 Any time after the investment period has elapsed, the investor can ask for his initial investment to the returned if the provider has not exercised the option and already triggered the transfers.
 Full amount of the initial investment in deposit currency is made as per the contract terms.
 The yield was already with the investor when he deposited the investment and confirmed the contract.